Home » A Quick User’s Guide to Pathoma for USMLE Step 1

 • Cardiac physiology, hematology (the coagulation cascade, for example), Immunology (all that can go wrong with B and T cells!), general principles of disease pathology and wound healing, nephrology

-• While UWORLD questions actively enforce retrieval of information, Pathoma is a great way to refresh and re-learn topics prior to consolidating with retrieval
+• While UWorld questions actively enforce retrieval of information, Pathoma is a great way to refresh and re-learn topics prior to consolidating with retrieval

-3. Watch Pathoma on double speed after finishing a block to consolidate all the information you just learned
+1. Watch Pathoma on double speed after finishing a block to consolidate all the information you just learned

 • Specifically do this for harder blocks, such as hematology, where pathophysiology is more complex and Pathoma does a much better job of illustrating concepts than a flat page.

-4. Watch Pathoma if you’re tired at the end of a long study day.
+1. Watch Pathoma if you’re tired at the end of a long study day.
 It isn’t as effective as retrieval-based learning, but let’s face it – we’re all human!
-If you know you’re just too beat to crank through yet another UWorld test, this is a good middle ground.
-Let yourself absorb some passive learning while you cool down
+If you know you’re too tired to work through another UWorld question set, this is a good middle ground.
+Let yourself absorb some passive learning while you cool down from your studying; you’ve earned it.

 • Pro tip!
 Some students find re-watching Pathoma lectures to be a great activity for the treadmill or elliptical at the gym.
 But keep in mind, this is passive review, which we do not always recommend.